GReaperEx/SevenHelms/README.md

     ```apt-get install libx11-dev libxext-dev libxpm-dev libxrandr-dev libxrender-dev```

-2. Install required libraries for FBSound

-    ```apt-get install libOGG-dev libvorbis-dev libasound2-dev```

-3. Run "make" from the root directory
+2. Run "make" from the root directory

     ``` make ```

-4. enjoy the game (be gentle with criticism)
+3. enjoy the game (be gentle with criticism)

     ``` ./seven-helms ```

 ### Windows Users

-1. Try to be as awesome as Linux
+1. Add FreeBasic to your system's path if you haven't already

+2. Run from the root directory

+    ``` fbc MUD2.BAS -x seven-helms.exe ```

+3. Enjoy the game

+    ``` .\seven-helms ```